slavabez/PHP_Docker_Dev_Environment/README.md

 5. Navigate to http://localhost/test.php or https://localhost/test.php

+6. Your PHP files go into the `/www/` directory.
+You should find the test.php file there already

+7. The MySQL database can be accessed on localhost:3306 using an external app such as MySQL Workbench.
+The database files are stored locally in `/sqldata/`.
+To disable that uncomment the `volumes:  - ./sqldata:/var/lib/mysql` line from the `docker-compose.yml` file(s)

 ### Bash scripts:

 * build_and_deploy.sh - Runs a docker-compose command to rebuild and start the docker containers as listed in the docker-compose.yml